 The American College Health Association-National College Health Assessment (ACHA-NCHA) is a nationally recognized research survey that assists institutions of higher education in collecting precise data about student health habits, behaviors, and perceptions.
 College students are a diverse yet distinct population with specific health risks and needs.
 Having current, relevant data about BSU student health is used to enhance campus wide health promotion and prevention services.

 The ACHA-NCHA is conducted every two years at Ball State.
-Please click the link for a summary of the results of the Ball State University Spring 2011 ACHA-NCHA II.
+Please click the link for a summary of the results:

 • BSU students use a designated driver and eat before and/or during drinking at rates higher than the national average.
 For more information regarding partying smart, please visit: Party Smart BSU